khasan2k/DevOps/Laravel Project Deployment on nginx-web-server.md

-# How To Deploy Laravel Project using Nginx Server on Ubuntu 24.04
+# Nginx Web Server Configuration on Ubuntu 24.04

 ### 1. Step 1: Installing Nginx
  Update our local package index so that we have access to the most recent package listings.
 Afterwards, we can install `nginx`.